-Firstly, it forces you to continue to pay this really high interest rate loan at all costs.
-After all, you are probably afraid of losing your home and this is what they may threaten.
+Firstly, it forces you to continue to pay their really high interest rate loan, at all costs.
+After all, you are probably afraid of losing your home and this is what is under threat.
 Secondly, should you decide to deal with your debt by going through a debt settlement process, you are unable to include them in negotiations because their loan is in the “secured” credit category.
 You must pay them back in full!

 The Problem of Lien on Your Furniture